 MASS CALIBRATION - DECISIONAL RULES ADOPTED BY DECLARATIONS OF CONFORMITY

-In the case of masses and weights which are, at visual inspection or declared by the customer, manufactured according to OIML R 111, the laboratory shall issue in the calibration certificate a declaration of conformity limited to the respect of tolerances, unless the customer informs the laboratory in writing that he does not report this declaration of conformity.
+In the case of weights which are, at visual inspection or declared by the customer, manufactured according to OIML R 111, the laboratory shall issue in the calibration certificate a declaration of conformity limited to the respect of tolerances, unless the customer informs the laboratory that he does not require this declaration of conformity.

-As required by the document OIML R 111 § 5.2, the extended calibration uncertainty can be at most equal to 1/3 of the tolerance of the expected mass; otherwise the verification of conformity is not carried out and therefore no judgement of conformity is reported on the calibration certificate.
+As required by the document OIML R 111 § 5.2, the expanded calibration uncertainty can be at most equal to 1/3 of the tolerance of the weight; otherwise the verification of conformity is not carried out and therefore no declaration of conformity is reported on the calibration certificate.

-However, the extended calibration uncertainty shall not be less than that indicated in the CIBE accreditation table.
+However, the expanded calibration uncertainty shall not be less than that indicated in CIBE accreditation table.